M-STARX/ArmMonitor/communications.md

 [this resource](https://www.analog.com/en/resources/analog-dialogue/articles/uart-a-hardware-communication-protocol.html).
 Essentially, you can write arbitrary data to the interface and read some number of bytes from the interface on both ends, but you have to provide the method of encoding/decoding the data you send.

+## But what about I2C/SPI/[insert favourite protocol here]?
+Two major reasons:
+- UART is simple.
+With only two wires (three including ground), UART has very minimal interface.
+Any device that supports UART supports it entirely, whereas protocols like I2C need a 'main' device to power several 'sub' devices.
+If one of our devices can't support the protocol it needs to, we can't use it.
+- The moteus hat is very limited in its outputs since it uses most of the pi's capabilities already.

 ## Programming for UART on the Pico
 MicroPython provides a convenient wrapper for these functions in the form of the `UART` class